nuxt-community/auth-module/docs/content/en/providers/google.md

 Sections two - scopes - for most users email and profile will be enough.
 Press save and countinue.
 Go To Credentials click create credentials -> OAuth client ID and select web app.
-You will recive clientID and secret key. copy the clientId to your nuxt config file.
+You will receive clientID and secret key. copy the clientId to your nuxt config file.
 You will need to handel to auth with a server side like Django, Node, Go ect. after that you config will look like that
 ```